 Though a VIN decoding solution can provide all the vehicle details you need to know at the time of production, any post production vehicle history details call for a separate service, such as a VIN check or Vehicle History Report.

-VIN check tools vary quite a bit in the level of vehicle history they provide.
-And though many of them are advertised as free, which is true for a portion of data, accessing a full vehicle history report (discussed later in this article) almost always has a cost associated.
+The level of vehicle information provided by a VIN check tool varies quite a bit.
+Though many of them are advertised as free, which is true for a portion of data, accessing a full vehicle history report (discussed later in this article) almost always has a cost associated.

-For consumers and businesses looking to obtain more detailed data on the history of a pre-owned vehicle, websites such as CARFAX, AutoCheck, and instaVIN all offer a great vehicle history reporting service.
+For consumers or businesses looking to obtain more detailed data on the history of a pre-owned vehicle, websites such as CARFAX, AutoCheck, and instaVIN all offer a great vehicle history reporting service.

 Used vehicle history report data is very important for consumers in-market to purchase a pre-owned vehicle, insurance companies determining vehicle risk, auto mechanics identifying past service and repair records, and the list goes on.
 This information cannot be obtained simply by decoding a VIN.
 However, a VIN decoder is almost always paired to an extensive database containing service records to facilitate vehicle history reporting.

 You may be wondering which type of vehicle history data is included in these reports and where they aggregate the data.
 Though each pre-owned vehicle history reporting company has its own flavor, you can anticipate getting much of the same core data from each service.

 Most of the above data is aggregated from state DMVs, Police and Fire Records, Insurance Records, and businesses that service/repair vehicles.
 The National Motor Vehicle Title Information System (NMVTIS) is a great resource for title information, being the only vehicle history database in the nation that requires by law that all states, insurance carriers, junk/salvage yards report their data.